almushel/inertHTML/README.md

 By default only the files at the top level of the source directory will be processed.
 To recursively process all subdirectories, enable the `-r` flag.
+The structure of the source directory will be reproduced in the output folder if `-o` is enabled.
 This will be ignored if the source is a file.

 ```sh